Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 Instance State:  running
 Status check: 2/2 checks passed.

-You can choose the refresh  icon to refresh your instances status.
+You can choose the refresh  icon to refresh your instance status.
 Your instance should be selected  if not, select it.
 Copy the Public IPv4 address address of the instance to your clipboard.
 Open a new web browser tab and paste the IP address into the browser.

-**Press Enter to go the web page.**
+**Press Enter to go to the web page.**
 An application should appear:

  Congratulations!
 You should be able to see this page.
 Currently, you do not have a database.
 Once you create your RDS instance, you connect it to your web server.